kat-zhang/Intergalatic-Word-Guess/README.md

-# Intergalatic-Word-Guess
+# Intergalatic Word Guess

-Space-themed hangman game
+Space-themed hangman game!
+Use the keyboard to play.